CiscoDevNet/webexcc-digital-channels/README.md

 * Scroll down to `CISCO WEBEX CONTACT CENTER AND IMICONNECT INTEGRATION` section
 * Click on `Overview`

-## AWS Ireland - Please follow the below mentioned point for Email and Whatsapp flow template for AWS Ireland region
+Note : For prod EU2 region please make sure you follow the below steps for email channel flow.

-* Import Email or Whatsapp flow template
+* Import Email flow template and on start node explicity select event as incoming message before making flow live.
-* Access the first node Email event/ Whatsapp event
-* Select the dropdown and choose incoming message
-* Save the node and make it live